project-anuvaad/anuvaad/anuvaad-etl/anuvaad-extractor/file-converter/README.md

-# TOKENISATION
+# FILE CONVERTER

-Tokenisation service Converts a paragraph into sentences.
+This Service converts different file format supported by Libreoffice to PDF.

 ## Prerequisites
 - python 3.7
-- ubuntu 16.04
+- ubuntu 17.04
+- libreoffice

 You need to install some libraries.
 I have specified the names and versions of python libraries in requirements.txt
 ```bash